imagej/imagej.github.io/_pages/scripting/jruby.md

 ## Library

-There is a library called {% include github repo='fiji' path='plugins/JRuby/imagej.rb' label='imagej.rb' %} for convenience.
+There is a library called {% include github repo='fiji' branch='master' path='plugins/JRuby/imagej.rb' label='imagej.rb' %} for convenience.
 It contains a number of useful functions related to ImageJ.
 It is loaded by default when creating a new JRuby script in the [Script Editor](/scripting/script-editor).

 ## What next?